Facts About PACER and CM/ECF

-PACER is a big and complex system with decades of history that’s difficult to research or understand.
-For several years we have been trying to learn as much about it as we can.
+PACER and CM/ECF together form a big and complex system with decades of history that's difficult to research or understand.
+For several years we have been trying to learn as much about these systems as we can.

-This page is an attempt to keep a record of interesting facts we have gathered about PACER.
+This page is an attempt to keep a record of interesting facts we have gathered about these systems.
 Where possible, we link to backup copies of various resources or provide links to the original sources.

 If you identify errors or omissions, please get in touch.

 How much money does PACER bring in each year?

 A lot.
 In 2015 PACER brought in about $145M.
 We have a detailed post about this, and you can look up this information using links like:

 Simply replace 1998 with the desired year.
 In the PDF that you download, PACER revenue is listed under #0220 of the Judiciary Information Technology Fund.